 First, thanks for visiting this site, and for joining the growing tribe of paddle board enthusiasts.

 Many thanks to my son and daughter, and my grandkids.
 Your seize-the-moment enthusiasm motivates my adventurous side, and for that I’m forever grateful.
-And thanks to my sweetheart guy who pretty much made me stop talking about stand up paddle boarding and go do it.
+And thanks to my sweetheart guy who pretty much made me stop talking about stand up paddle boarding and simply go do it.

 The following story about me describes my first experience paddle boarding and why iSUP: